OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 You have to implement handling for your selected event.

 In this scenario, you'll add handling for sending a message.
 Your add-in will check for certain keywords in the message.
-If any of those keywords are found, it will then check if there are any attachments.
+If any of those keywords are found, it will then check for any attachments.
 If there are no attachments, your add-in will recommend to the user to add the possibly missing attachment.

 1. From the same quick start project, create a new folder named **launchevent** under the **./src** directory.